gborghesan/latex_notes/README.md

 I use mainly two types of figures

-- svg files made in inkscape
+- svg files made in Inkscape
-- eps files made in matlab
+- eps files made in Matlab

-for both, I use psfrag commands to have all the text in figure uniform. psfrag is a comman that allows to substitute a string in a eps figure with another one.
-THe main advantage is the it is possible to control the type of charater and size will not scale by scaling the figure. in addittion math formulas can be inserted in the figure.
+for both, I use psfrag commands to have all the text in the figure uniform. psfrag is a command that allows to substitute a string in an EPS figure with another one.
+THe main advantage is the it is possible to control the type of character and size will not scale by scaling the figure.
+In addition, math formulas can be inserted in the figure.
 See [psfrag documentation](https://ctan.org/pkg/psfrag?lang=en) for more info.

 ### Preamble
-in the preable, I add the following:
+in the preamble, I add the following:

 ```tex
 %\newcommand{\REFRESHFIGURES}{} % uncomment this to regenerate the figures